buibr/bash-helpers/README.md

 Usage
 ---

-got to any git repository and type `p` in terminal, type your message and thats it.
+got to any git repository and type `p` in terminal, type your message and that's it.